-The best health advice suggests that the key to safe attendance is the vaccination of staff and eligible household members and other carers of enrolled children.
+The best health advice suggests that the key to safe attendance is the vaccination of staff, eligible household members and other carers of enrolled children.

-Families should work with staff at their child’s service to discuss the health and safety precautions in place as well as their families individual needs.
+Families should work with staff at their child’s service to discuss the health and safety precautions in place as well as their family's individual needs.